-Cedarville University follows the ADA and the most recent guidance from the Department of Justice regarding service dogs.
-Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities: Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, actively calming a person with post-traumatic stress disorder (PTSD) during an anxiety attack, or performing other duties.
+Cedarville University follows the Americans with Disabilities Act (ADA) and the most recent guidance from the Department of Justice regarding service animals.
+Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
+Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, actively calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
-Service animals perform some of the functions and tasks that the individual with a disability cannot perform for himself or herself. (www.ada.gov/animal)
+Service animals perform some of the functions and tasks that the individual with a disability cannot perform for himself or herself.

-- The handler must effectively control the dog at all times.
+The handler must effectively control the dog at all times.
 Under ADA, service animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.

-- The care and well-being of the service dog are the sole responsibilities of the handler.
+The care and well-being of the service dog are the sole responsibilities of the handler.
 The handler is responsible for maintaining the dog’s health and cleanliness, including using flea and tick control.

-- The handler is financially responsible for the actions of the service dog, including bodily injury to others and/or property damage.
+The handler is financially responsible for the actions of the service dog, including bodily injury to others and/or property damage.
 Any damage to Cedarville University property will be charged to the handler’s student account.

 Should the dog have an accident in the residence hall or campus building, the handler is to immediately and thoroughly sanitize the area.
 Handlers who are not physically able to fulfill these responsibilities are to make arrangements for assistance.
 Cedarville University is not responsible for these services.

-- The handler is not to allow the service dog to swim in the campus lake.
+The handler is not to allow the service dog to swim in the campus lake.

 Removal of a Service Dog